 There's a spirit in this country like few have seen.

-And I think you can say, and we've helped a lot of the countries a lot, really a lot, There's a tremendous spirit all over the world to beat this terrible, terrible thing.
+And I think you can say, and we've helped a lot of the countries a lot, really a lot.

 But we're transitioning to greatness, and the greatness is going to be in the fourth quarter, but it's really going to be next year, and it's going to be a year like we've never had before.

-All right, 25 down until the top of the hour, 800 nine four-one.
+All right, 25 now to the top of the hour, 800-941.

-Sean, if you want to be a part of this extravaganza.
+Sean, if you want to be a part of this extravaganza, well, we're learning more every day.

-We're learning that Adam Schiff, the corrupt compromised congenital liar that he is, we're learning that he knew.
+We're learning that Adam Schiff, the corrupt, compromised, congenital liar that he is, we're learning that he knew.

 He knew that when he interviewed Clapper, when he interviewed Rice, when he interviewed all of these other people in the administration, they all said the same thing.

-Sally AITS, everybody down the line.
+Sally Yates, everybody down the line.

-We have no evidence of Trump Russia collusion.
+We have no evidence of Trump-Russia collusion.

-Now we also know at the same time he was going out there as a rock star on fake news CNN.
+Now we also know at the same time, he was going out there as a rock star on fake news CNN.

 Conspiracy TV, Roswell Rachel Maddow show.